Oxen-AI/oxen-release/README.md

 Once you have created a repository, you will see a URL you can push your data to in the format `https://hub.oxen.ai/<username>/<repo_name>`

-From your data repository that you [created above](#create-repository) you can simply add the remote and push.
+From the data repository that you [created above](#create-repository) you can simply add the remote and push.

 ```bash
 $ oxen set-remote origin https://hub.oxen.ai/<username>/<repo_name>